 I have only been able to find one study that indicates that BMAA is present in Azolla [1] and one mentioning of the amount of BMAA in Azolla [5].
 The study that showed BMAA being present in Azolla can be questioned since new analysis methods show that earlier methods may have mistaken the common, non-toxic, isomers DAB and AEG for BMAA.
 According to scientist at Stockholm University where the study was made it is likely that this mixup was the case in this analysis of Azolla.
 Furthermore the study found that BMAA was produced in Azolla in absence of cyanobacteria.
 This would indicate that BMAA is not produced exclusively by cyanobacteria in Azolla, or that it is produced exclusively by the fern or by other bacteria in Azolla.
-Since, as far as I am aware, no other study has found that BMAA was mistaken for DAB or AEG.
+Since, as far as I am aware, no other study has found that BMAA is produced by any organisms other than cyanobacteria, this supports the idea that BMAA was mistaken for DAB or AEG.

 The mentioning of the amount of BMAA in Azolla (2 mg/kg) is in a credible report.
 However no reference to the analysis is made.
 It is possible that this figure is derived from an analysis made with the same methods as the questionable study at Stockholm University and therefore is wrong.
-It is also possible that the BMAA came from another source than the Azolla, such as from cyanobacteria in the water Azolla was grown in.
 However, without further conclusive evidence of the amount, if any, of BMAA in Azolla I have assumed the mentioning of 2 mg/kg of free BMAA in Azolla to be correct.